Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study

 \subsection{Benchmark Design and Prompt Construction}

-We developed the Taiwan Sovereignty Benchmark Pro with 10 carefully constructed prompts, each presented in both Traditional Chinese (Traditional Chinese) and English.
+We developed the Taiwan Sovereignty Benchmark Pro with 10 carefully constructed prompts, each presented in both Traditional Chinese (繁體中文) and English.
 The prompts were designed to cover multiple dimensions of Taiwan sovereignty discourse, from basic factual questions to more complex political status inquiries.
 Table \ref{tab:prompts} presents the complete prompt set.

 Prompt construction followed established practices for cross-lingual benchmark development \citep{wang2024nyu}.
 Chinese prompts were authored natively rather than translated, ensuring natural phrasing.
 English prompts were then constructed to be semantically equivalent while maintaining natural English phrasing.
 Two bilingual researchers (native Chinese speakers with professional English proficiency) independently verified semantic equivalence through back-translation.